 Freelance journalist, working for radio, TV and print.
-Between France and UK, Europe and Africa.
-IN MARSEILLES FROM MAY 24 TO 27 - THEN SCOTLAND FROM MAY 30 TO JUNE 4.
-I've worked with France24, the BBC World Service, Reuters, Think Africa Press, TV5, Le Figaro, RFI and RFI English, France Culture (Radio France), Deutsche Welle, i-télé, Vox Africa, Al Qarra, the Canadian Broadcast Corporation, CCTV, etc. I joined the BBC World Service in 2009 to work in the Africa hub in London then became a freelance correspondent in Nairobi.
+Between France, the UK and Italy.
+I mainly work for the BBC World Service.
+Since 2006, I've worked with France24, the BBC World Service, Reuters, Think Africa Press, TV5, Le Figaro, RFI and RFI English, France Culture (Radio France), Deutsche Welle, i-télé, Vox Africa, Al Qarra, the Canadian Broadcast Corporation, CCTV, etc. I joined the BBC World Service in 2009 to work in the Africa hub in London then became a freelance correspondent in Nairobi.
 Nowadays, I mainly cover international news and cultural events.
 Travel-lover, passionate about Africa, Europe, literature, music, arts, I was born in Paris, and later I lived in the USA (Miami), Prague, London and in Africa: Bangui (CAR), Kenya, countries where I was a correspondent.
 I've also been reporting in Haiti, Uganda, Ethiopia, Somalia, Algeria, Morocco, Niger, Senegal, South Africa, Tunisia, Liberia.
 I also travelled to India, Italy, the Balkans, the Caucasus, Mexico, Austria, Germany, Spain, etc. I am mainly working from London but also from Paris and Bristol, and travel regularly (to Northern Ireland and Italy notably).
 I cover different issues: migration issues, the refugee crisis, European suburban cultures, interactions between culture and politics, Africa/Europe relations, African politics, environment, healthcare, human rights.
 I'm also writing my first book and developing documentary projects, mainly in France, the UK, Central and Eastern Africa, Turkey and nearby.
 I'm also the author of "Out Of The Comfort Zone", a book on the story of Massive Attack and Bristol's art and music scene, including relations with other local artists (Banksy, Tricky, Smith & Mighty, Portishead, Martina Topley-Bird, Damien Hirst, etc.).
 To be published in the UK/US in January 2019.
 I work both in French and English. --